karthi209/the-shapefile-project/README.md

 ![repository-open-graph-template-01](https://github.com/karthi209/the-shapefile-project/assets/63890769/4720e71e-f8aa-4aad-b9a5-bf201958b55b)

 ## Welcome to the shapefile project!
-I know this project is named **'the shapefile project'** but it actually does not contain nany shape file.
+I know this project is named **'the shapefile project'** but it actually does not contain any shape file.
 I use geoJSON and gpkg (geopackage) formats to store these shapy stuff.
 I just felt the name 'shape files' has a human touch to it, that's it.

 I plan to put all the stuff I hand drew using various sources here.
 I did not bother to list the sources as of now, will probably do it in the future.